nicktaras/pre_config_pi/README.md

 8. Boot the PI.
 9. Give it 5 minutes to boot the first time
 10. Via your personal computer, in the terminal run - ssh pi@raspberrypi.local
-11. Type the password, Raspberry
+11. Type the password, raspberry
 12. You now have access to the Pi, have fun!

 Video walk through of these steps and a few more to get you up and running with your Raspberry Pi: